JBajracharya/jbajracharya.github.io/README.md

 ### Having a Growth Mindset

-*A growth mindset is having a mindset of continuous growing, improving and developing despite any adversaries that come along the way.
+*A growth mindset is having a mindset of continuous learning, improving and developing despite any adversaries that come along the way.
 Having a growth mindset, one stays focused on their objective and not distracted by any challenges and obstacles that come through their way.
 They accept the challenges and obstacles and work their way through perseverance and patience.*